What Qualifications Do I Need To Meet To Adopt Internationally?

 Get Help With Becoming Eligible For International Adoption

-Kelly Dempsey serves clients in Charlotte and the surrounding areas through in-person, phone, email and Skype communications.
+Kelly Dempsey serves clients through in-person, phone, email and Skype communications.
 If you are interested in becoming an adoptive parent, she can help.